brianpos/UploadFIG/README.md

 ## Change history

 ### 5 February 2025
-This has been a big release with lots of changes, mostly arround processing dependencies
+This has been a big release with lots of changes, mostly around processing dependencies

 * References both fhir package registries to resolve dependencies (https://packages.simplifier.net and https://packages2.fhir.org/packages)
 * Added `Library` to the default resource types to process